 The adjustable fit allows users to customize the product to suit their size, and the strap’s high quality, breathable fabric shouldn’t irritate individuals’ skin.
 Additionally, it’s machine washable, letting you maintain the product’s cleanliness with ease.

-Sufferers of sleep apnea struggle with breathing while asleep.
-A CPAP machine works by funneling air into your nose, throat, or both so that your airways don't close and obstruct your breathing.
+People with obstructive sleep apnea often benefit from using a continuous positive airway pressure (CPAP) device.
+A CPAP machine works by funneling air into your nose, throat, or both so that your airways don’t close and obstruct your breathing.

 Each head is uniquely shaped, so this strap is adjustable to accommodate various sizes and gentle support.
 The Premium chinstrap also features a vertical design that can offer more secure tension than horizontal straps and should support your chin closed in a way that’s comfortable when secured with care.